Adsidera/ac_portfolio/README.md

 > Show, don't tell.

-So, my new portfolio built with Rails7, SemanticUI, PostgreSQL, Stimulus and Spina CMS.
+So, my new portfolio built with Rails7, SemanticUI, PostgreSQL, Stimulus.